 If a divorce can happen in such a perfect marriage, then a divorce can happen to anyone.
 Spats do not lead to divorce, or do they?
 Is there a way to divorce-proof a marriage?

 As it turns out, divorce-proofing your marriage isn’t really as hard as you may think it is.
 No mantra makes marriages work; no one shoe fits us all.
 However, certain things are common to most marriages, and if you could pay some attention to these 9 points, you could be divorce-proofing your marriage.
 Let’s discuss them in detail.

 1. How to divorce-proof your marriage: spend time apart from each other

 2. Ditch the mental scorecard

 There is no marriage that doesn’t have its share of arguments and fights.
-Many of us like to keep a score of ‘I was right” as well as the “I told you so” we callously spew out.
-Either way, keeping a scorecard on how many times you ended up being ‘right’ can be detrimental to any relationship, and marriage is no exception.
+Many of us like to keep a score of “I was right” as well as the “I told you so” we callously spew out.
+Either way, keeping a scorecard on how many times you ended up being “right” can be detrimental to any relationship and marriage is no exception.

-3. Keep finances in check, both of you
+3. Keep finances in check

 Financial conflict can wreak havoc on even the strongest of marriages.
 When two people are committed to each other, they should be able to discuss financial matters without either of the spouses feeling defensive or edgy.
 More importantly, there should be complete transparency on finances in a marriage.

-4. Discover things you enjoy mutually…
+4. Discover things you mutually enjoy doing

 It also helps if you and your spouse know each other well before entering into matrimony.
 Experts agree that the likelihood of marriages surviving the fear of divorce is higher if a couple has dated long enough before taking their relationship to the next level.

 A study indicates that couples who date up to two years before getting married are 20% less likely to get divorced as compared to those who dated less than a year.
 The likelihood of divorce goes down by 39% if the duration of the relationship before marriage was three years or more.
 Signs of an unhappy marriage can often be elusive, so keep an eye out.

 Another doctoral thesis supports this trend, suggesting that couples who rush into marriage in the first six months of dating are at the highest risk of getting divorced.
 When you can truly say that you know who your partner is, yours might just go a step closer toward being a divorce-proof marriage.

-5. …But also pursue your own interests
+5. But also pursue your own interests

 Related Reading: 12 Characteristics Of A Successful Marriage